pallavit1631/Using-Spacy-NLP-on-Avengers_Endgame-Transcript/README.md

 Top named entities from the film.

 The similarity between the spoken lines of each character pair, e.g., the similarity between Thor’s and Thanos’ lines

+The Cinema filder consists of the cinema.py file which is used to scrape the Transcript of Avengers Endgame.

+Cinema->Cinema->Spiders->  consists of the scraped data and Avengers_Endgame.ipynb file which gives the result of our objectives